 CosmOz Soil Moisture Sensor - Gingin

-Continuous soil-moisture measurements are collected by cosmic ray soil moisture sensors at the Gingin Banksia Woodland SuperSite.
+Continuous soil-moisture measurements are collected by cosmic ray soil moisture sensors at the Gingin Banksia Woodland SuperSite, along with a logged piezometer, and nested piezometers installed with short screens for groundwater profile sampling.
 These sensors are operated by CSIRO and the Australian CosmOz network which is aligned with the international COSMOS (Cosmic-ray Soil Moisture Observing System) network.
 These sensors detect fast neutrons released when water interacts with cosmic rays originating from outer space and provide average soil moisture over an area of about 30 ha to a depth of up to 40cm.
 Each system comprises a data logger, neutron detector, tipping bucket rain gauge and three surface moisture probes with data logged every 60 minutes.
 CosmOz data can be accessed from the CSIRO data portal.

 Facilities for Researchers and Educational Visitors